This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 140/150 |

-indicative of real world performance, but these figures reflect how my M571 3.2
+of real world performance, but these figures reflect how my M571 3.2 runs at

 processor performance numbers, and Front Side Bus speed affects memory